 1977: The practice of licensed handlers ends, placing all handlers in the same category as exhibitors so that anyone could handle a dog for a fee.

 1981: The 25-millionth dog was registered, a Scottish Terrier named Belgair’s Duke of Rock Hill.

 1982: The Dog Museum of America opened in New York City.
-Frank T. Sabella forever holds the distinction of being the first contributor of art with his gift donation of several paintings including the charming oil on canvas of a long-haired terrier painted by the well-known artist George Earl as well as an elegant portrait of a Newfoundland by English artist Horatio Henry Couldery.
+Frank T. Sabella forever holds the distinction of being the first contributor of art with his gift donation of several paintings including a charming oil on canvas of a longhaired terrier painted by the well-known artist George Earl as well as an elegant portrait of a Newfoundland by English artist Horatio Henry Couldery.
 It would ultimately move to St. Louis, Missouri and be renamed The American Kennel Club Museum of the Dog.

 1984:The American Kennel Club celebrated its 100th Anniversary with the Centennial Show in Philadelphia.
 A German Shepherd Dog won Best in Show.

-1985: The first woman Director of the AKC was elected, Dr. Jacklyn Hungerland, a delegate of the Del Monte Kennel Club.
+1985: The first woman director of the AKC was elected, Dr. Jacklyn Hungerland, a delegate of the Del Monte Kennel Club.

 1991: AKC established Lure Coursing tests and trials in July 1991.